Wndx2/wndxTheme/README.md

-Obsidian theme for the nerds.
+Obsidian theme for the non-nerds.